sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ## Introduction:

+- The ovs_offload_lnw.py script can be used on an host server connected with Intel® Infrastructure Processing Unit via PCIe.
-The tool ovs_offload_lnv.py can be used to generate the workload configuration scripts to run the Linux Networking Recipe with OVS Offload.
+- It creates the configuration to run the Linux Networking Recipe with OVS Offload on the ACC.
-The configuration scripts can be used to start infrap4d on the ACC, use the script generated p4rt-ctl rules to configure ACC Port representors, configure OVS and create OVS bridges and configure VMs on the IDPF interfaces on the Host.
+- It can be used to start infrap4d on the ACC and use the script generated p4rt-ctl rules to configure ACC Port representors for the Host IDPF interfaces and IPU Physical Ports.
+- It can setup OVS bridges on the ACC using the port representors and configure VMs on the IDPF interfaces on the Host.

 ## Test Environment Setup: